Stoke Bardolph: Sewage farm

 By the early 2010s, the site was the second-largest managed by Severn Trent Water, serving around 500,000 domestic customers, and the equivalent of another 200,000 due to discharges from trade customers.
 It was also treating waste from a local animal rendering plant, which entered the works separately.
 The secondary treatment facilities were reaching the end of their working life, and as a result of the Urban Waste Water Treatment Directive, the levels of phosphorus in the final effluent needed to be reduced.
 A conventional solution would have involved extensive reconstruction of the facilities and the addition of another activated sludge plant, but a more innovative approach was taken, which enabled much of the existing infrastructure to be reused, and the size of the activated sludge plant to be reduced.
 This was achieved by ammonia and phosphorus removal before the liquor entered the activated sludge plant.
 Removal of these substances has another beneficial effect, as it significantly reduces blockages in pipes due to the precipitation of struvite, or magnesium ammonium phosphate.
 The solution adopted produces half a tonne of phosphorus per day, and was £19.2 million cheaper than the cost of a conventional solution.
 Operational costs are also £165,000 per year lower.

 The process of using anaerobic digestion to treat sewage sludge has been used on Severn Trent sites since the 1950s, and Stoke Bardolph works uses a biomethane plant to turn the gas produced by the digestion process into biomethane.
 This is then supplied to the national gas network.
 The plant runs continuously, and produces around 500 m3 of biomethane per hour from 1000 m3 of biogas.
 The gas is washed, compressed and an odour is added to it before it is pumped into the gas network.
 In 2017, the site was partially self-sufficient, producing some 38 percent of its energy needs in this way, and Severn Trent hope to increase this to 50 percent by 2020.

 St Luke's Church

 The village Anglican church is dedicated to St Luke.
 The Domesday Book, produced in 1086, mentions that there was a priest and a church building in the village at that time.
 The present building is a simple rectangle, 33 ft long and 21 ft wide, with a single bell housed in a turret at the western end.
 It was built in two stages, with the main section dating from 1844, and an extension to the chancel which was added in 1910.

+Gedling Town Football Club

+From its founding in 1985 as R & R Scaffolding, Stoke Bardolph, was the home of Gedling Town F.C. until the team's dissolution in 2011 due to insolvency.